The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: The classification in the case p=2

 \end{proposition}

 \begin{proof} The proof is similar to that of \thref{thm:c2ng1234}.
-We report as above the generators of the associated circle groups, whose orders are determined by \thref{thm:five_lemma_mod_1}, \thref{thm:five_lemma_mod_2}, and \thref{thm:five_lemma_mod_3}.
+We prove that they are gamma functions by a direct verification and we exhibit the generators of the associated regular subgroup.
+Moreover, we use \thref{thm:srg3} again to show that such subgroups are not normal.
+We report as above some information about the generators, whose orders are determined by using \thref{thm:five_lemma_mod_1}, \thref{thm:five_lemma_mod_2}, and \thref{thm:five_lemma_mod_3}.